 Supported Replication Scenarios

-To replicate data to or from clusters managed by Cloudera Manager 6, the source or destination cluster must be managed by Cloudera Manager 5.14.0 or later.
-Note that some functionality may not be available in Cloudera Manager 5.14.0+ or 6.0.0.
+- To replicate data to or from clusters managed by Cloudera Manager 6, the source or destination cluster must be managed by Cloudera Manager 5.14.0 or higher.
+Note that some functionality may not be available in Cloudera Manager 5.14.0+ or 6.0.0+.

 Unsupported Replication Scenarios